I’m not a fan of internal “de-armouring” and here’s why.

 [Disclaimer: practitioners use this term in different ways so please read this whole article to understand what I’m talking about]

-Since yoni massage has become mainstream in the last few years, more female-bodied folk than ever are keen to find ways to clear their blocks, heal trauma and un-numb themselves.
+Since yoni massage has become mainstream in the last few years, more women & vulva-owners are keen to find ways to clear their blocks, heal trauma and un-numb themselves.

 Here’s the problem: